dkfitzpatrick/SFND_2D_Feature_Tracking/MIDTERMPROJECT.md

 Of note is the HARRIS detector with a small number of detected keypoints, as well as a large variation in the detected keypoints within the vehicle region.

+### Visual Assessments of Detectors

+Assessment of critical keypoints, including detection of taillights, license plate, roof line, upper brake light as tracking points as well as points outside of the vehicle of interest or on ephemeral points such as shadows.

+- *SHITOMASI*:  (+) points on edges, license plate, brake lights stable.  (-) many points outside of vehicle, car cast shadow.

+- *HARRIS*:  (+) points on brake lights.  (-) minimal keypoints, some critical keypoints intermittent.

+- *FAST*:   (+) large number of keypoints on vehicle.  (-) lots of keypoints outside region of interst, car cast shadow, some mismatches.

+- *BRISK*:  (+) large number of keypoints on vehicle, esp license plate.  (-) occasional mismatch.

+- *ORB*:  (+) large number of keypoints focused on upper half of vehicle (no vehicle cast shadow keypoints).  (-) minmal keypoints on license plate.

+- *AKAZE*:  (+) mainly points on top of vehicle.  (-) some car cast shadow keypoints, no license plate points.

+- *SIFT*:  (+) reasonable amount of keypoints, mostly on top of vehicle.  (-) some errors, keypoints shifted.

 ## Task MP.8 - Keypoint Matching Analysis

 The following tabulates the combinations of detector and descriptor for matching using brute force (MAT_BF) and k nearest neighbor (SEL_KNN) with min descriptor distance ratio of 0.8.